 The first hurdle was easier to overcome.
 By choosing to go independent, Rick distanced himself from the unscrupulous client service practices that were common on Wall Street in the 1990s.
 At the time, many firms marketed securities underwritten by their affiliated investment banking businesses to their retail clients, with little attention paid to mitigating bias or disclosing conflicts of interest.

 As an independent financial advisor, Rick could commit to serving the best interests of his clients with a critical and unbiased approach to recommending investments and providing financial advice.
 In partnering with LPL Financial when independent broker/dealers were still small, Rick was ahead of the trend toward independence as LPL grew to become the largest independent broker/dealer in the nation*.
 By offering independent advice and aligning with the best interests of clients, Rick Alvarado and WealthOne Advisors continue to build lifelong relationships with individuals and families, helping them plan for a secure and comfortable financial future.

 *As reported in Financial Planning magazine 1996-2015, based on total revenues.

 A more difficult hurdle came in helping clients manage emotion when making investment decisions.
 Again, Rick was ahead of the trend as he brought insights from the emerging field of behavioral finance to his investment advisory practice.

-In working with clients through the turbulent markets of the late 1990s and early 2000s, Rick saw first-hand how investors often acted as their own worst enemies.
-Many bought stocks at their peaks under the euphoric spell of the bull market, then sold them at the bottom after the crushing blow of the bear market.
+In working with clients throughout the turbulent markets of the late 90s, early 2000s up to the Great Recession of 08’, Rick saw first-hand how investors often acted as their own worst enemies.

 The financial toll of these emotional investment decisions would be devastating in many cases.
 Rick saw a duty in helping individual investors tune out their emotions and fight the irrationality of the market in order to stay on track toward their financial goals.